Theresa Symons Postgraduate Scholarship in Philosophy * [F51434]

 (3) Extension of tenure is conditional upon the submission of the Research Proposal and Confirmation of Candidature, and all outstanding milestone reports including Annual and Interim Reports, and Travel Award Reports, if applicable.

-(4) No extenstions are possible for students undertaking a master's degree by research.
+(4) No extensions are possible for students undertaking a master's degree by research.

 (5) Periods of study already undertaken towards the degree prior to the commencement of the scholarship or undertaken during suspension of the scholarship are deducted from the maximum period of tenure unless the study was undertaken as part of a Commonwealth Government financially supported international postgraduate research scholarship or award.